dune94/fitcycle/README.md

 ## Purpose

 The purpose of this application is to provide an alternate Fitbit Cycling Dashboard.
-Currently the boilderplate dashboard for Fitbit is walker or step centric.
+Currently the Standard dashboard for Fitbit is walker or step centric.
 The application uses a microservices architecture.
 Initially, if no laps data is detected, the fitbit data is ingested into a Cosmos DB set of collections.
 The data is currated and improved to provide cycling oriented properties to augment the originating Fitbit dataset.
 The user can then select a lap, and visualize metrics and a google (polyline-based) map that is colour coded to provide speed, heartrate, and calories burned performance information.

 As this is an MVP application, certain future elements to be added include the addition of a date selector, as well as the addition of elevation information.